Where is the most romantic city and what are some unconventional things to do there?

 Cercle Clichy Montmartre

 In the North West of Pairs, there is a tiny casino called Cercle Clichy Montmartre that is over 60 years old, although it looks like it should be older (in a good way).
 The outside is adorable with a slightly retro Parisian look, while inside you’ll find poker tables, beautiful vintage style walls and quite a few people.
 While this quaint little hole in the wall might not be the place to spend the whole day it is definitely charming to visit, although it can get pretty busy now and then.
-One might suggest that you visit for the aesthetic and look up best casino review online to satisfy your poker cravings.
+One might suggest that you visit for the aesthetic and look up to satisfy your poker cravings.

 Museum of Vampire and Legendary Creatures